an-instructive-workshop/an-instructive-workshop.github.io/_pages/call_for_paper.md

 * We welcome papers __up to 9 pages (max)__, not including references or appendix.
   * Please use the provided LaTex template ([zip](/assets/template/instruction_workshop_template.zip), [overleaf](https://www.overleaf.com/latex/templates/instruction-workshop-at-neurips-2023-template/fqkhtqxvjrrq)) for your submission.
   * The paper should be anonymized and uploaded to OpenReview as a single PDF.
+  * You may use as many pages of references and appendix as you wish, but reviewers are not required to read the appendix.
   * We welcome 4-page extended abstract submissions.
 * This is a __non-archival__ workshop.
 No submission will be indexed nor have archival proceedings.
   * Accepted papers will appear on the workshop website.